steveharsant/PushBullet-YTDL/README.md

 ## Usage

+To use simply share a video from the source app (e.g. YouTube app) on your phone to the PushBullet device running PushBullet-YTDL.

+***Note:*** Obviously Pushbullet is required to be installed on your device, and the source app too...
+## Setup

 * Create a Pushbullet account if one does not already exist
 * Generate an API key in the Pushbullet web interface